kamax-matrix/mxisd/docs/backends/ldap.md

 No further configuration is needed to enable authentication with LDAP once globally enabled and configured.
 You have the possiblity to use a different query filter if you wish, see Configuration below.

+Profile auto-fill is not yet supported but is a top priority.

 ## Directory
 No further configuration is needed to enable directory with LDAP once globally enabled and configured.